ichard26/ichard26.github.io/content/blog/2025/pip-25.1/index.md

 only time you do know is when pip first needs to uninstall an existing package to install a new version, emitting `Attempting uninstall: mypackage` as it goes.

-Now, you can install every single [home-assistant] dependency and know much progress pip has made after dependency resolution and downloads.
+Now, you can install every single [Home Hssistant] dependency and know much progress pip has made after dependency resolution and downloads.

 ### Resumable downloads